More British Folk Rock

 - The unprocessed quality found throughout the album has its audiophile credentials fully in order, especially in the area of guitar harmonics, as well as drums that sound like real drums actually sound

-- The foundation of the music is provided by two legendary guitar heavyweights, Bert Jansch and John Renbourn, with Jacqui McShee’s almost unbearably sweet vocals soaring above them
+- The true foundation of the music is provided by two legendary guitar heavyweights, Bert Jansch and John Renbourn, with Jacqui McShee’s almost unbearably sweet vocals soaring above them

 - The best material from Pentangle’s amazing first six albums, with sound that’s full of British Analog Tubey Magic that no modern record can begin to reproduce

 This album presents the classic 1969 lineup at its best, with superior sonics to boot.

 When I was selling audio equipment back in the ’70s this was one of our Demo Discs.
 The song Pentangling has beautifully recorded drums and string bass.
-The first track, I’ve Got A Feeling, is lovely as well.
+The first track, “I’ve Got A Feeling,” is lovely as well.

 Notice how there is nothing — not one instrument or voice — that has a trace of hi-if-ishness.
 No grain, no sizzle, no zippy top, no bloated bottom, nothing that reminds you of the phony sound you hear on audiophile records at every turn.
 Silky sweet and Tubey Magical, this is the sound we love here at Better Records. (more…)